-Give yourself an at-home pedicure and enjoy the wonderful relaxing effects!
-Your new toe ring is the perfect way to finish off a complete foot treatment, and it's amazing how something so simple can lift your spirits so high!
+Give yourself or a friend an at-home pedicure and enjoy the wonderful relaxing effects!
+It's amazing how something so simple can lift your spirits so high!
 When your toes feel good, the rest of you feels amazing—it's a heart and sole thing.

 Basic Pedicure Tools Top